Mawiszus/TOAD-GUI/README.md

 TOAD-GUI is a Framework with which Super Mario Bros. levels can be randomly generated, loaded and saved.
 Generation is done with pre-trained [TOAD-GAN](https://tntgit:3000/awiszus/TOAD-GAN).
-For more information on TOAD-GAN, please refer to the paper (link to be added) and the [github](https://tntgit:3000/awiszus/TOAD-GAN).
+For more information on TOAD-GAN, please refer to the paper (link to be added) and the github (link to added).

 <br/>
 <img align="center" alt="TOAD-GUI linux example" src="https://tntgit:3000/awiszus/TOAD-GUI/media/branch/dev/icons/TOAD_GUI_example.png">